-What is EtOH And What Are the Symptoms of EtOH Abuse?
+What is EtOH, and What Are the Symptoms of EtOH Abuse?

-EtOH is the academic notation for ethanol, or ethyl alcohol, the same kind of ethanol that is found in alcoholic beverages, gasoline, and even academic and medical research.
-It is one of the most universal solvents and is even used as an antiseptic in some situations.
+EtOH is the academic notation for ethanol, or ethyl alcohol, the same kind of ethanol found in alcoholic beverages, gasoline, and even academic and medical research.
+It is one of the universal solvents and is even used as an antiseptic in some situations.
 Even though it is used in countless other industries and applications, the primary use of EtOH is in alcoholic beverages like beer, wine, and hard liquor.

-Side-Effects of EtOH Abuse
+Side Effects of EtOH Abuse

 - Damage to the cerebellum, limbic system, and cerebral cortex, much of which may be irreversible.

-- Creation of, or contribution to, any number of mental disorders including depression, bipolar, antisocial personality disorder, and anxiety.
+- Creation of, or contribution to, any number of mental disorders, including depression, bipolar, antisocial personality disorder, and anxiety.

-- Intense liver damage including inflammations, fatty liver, cirrhosis, fibrosis, and even alcoholic hepatitis.
+- Intense liver damage, including inflammations, fatty liver, cirrhosis, fibrosis, and even alcoholic hepatitis.

 - Long-term EtOH abuse is one of the main causes of heart disease.

-- Stretching out of the heart muscle, called cardiomyopathy.
+- Stretching out of the heart muscle called cardiomyopathy.